skerkour/kerkour.com/content/blog/bloom-whats-next.md

 Again, it's not a question, but no. We believe in **sharing**, it's totally different.

 Our point is not that wealth should be equally distributed in the world.
-Our point is that extreme inequalities (and growing) can only create more and more social crises and it's really a bad idea while humanity is facing the ecological crisis.
+Our point is that extreme inequalities (and growing) can only create more and more social crises and it's really a very **very** bad idea while humanity is facing the ecological crisis.

 <!-- ## Did big G sue you for trademark infringement?